omnissa-archive/idm/samples/webapp-spring-boot-saml2/README.md

     application to all users in your system.

-You can now log in to your application from http://localhost:8080, and you can also launch your application from the VMware Identity Manager end user catalog.
+You can now log in to your application from http://localhost:8080, and you can also launch your application from the Omnissa Identity Manager end user catalog.